-Use the Operating Budget (Appendix B) and the Budget Narrative (Appendix B1) to submit with your proposal.
-The Operating Budget (Appendix B) format is available in Grants Gateway and a sample can be viewed on the OMH website.
+Use the Operating Budget (Appendix B) to submit with your proposal.
+The Operating Budget (Appendix B) format is available in the Statewide Financial System and a sample can be viewed on the OMH website.
 Do not substitute your own budget format.
 Failure to complete the Operating Budget using the correct form may be cause to reject your proposal for non-responsiveness.